Ada Nicodemou: Personal life

 Nicodemou married Chrys Xipolitas in 2007.
 They separated in 2010, but reconciled the following month.
 On 22 August 2012, Nicodemou gave birth to the couple's first child, a son.
 In March 2014, it was announced that the couple were expecting their second child.
 On 7 August, Nicodemou revealed that their second son had been stillborn.

 Nicodemou and Xipolitas separated in late 2015.
-Nicodemou has been in a relationship with businessman Adam Rigby since 2016.
+Nicodemou was in a relationship with businessman Adam Rigby from 2016 until 2023.
+In July 2024, Nicodemou confirmed via Stellar magazine that she was in a relationship with her Home and Away co-star James Stewart.

-Since 2005 Nicodemou has been an ambassador of the PixiFoto Foundation that raises funds for a Childhood Blindness Prevention program in Africa.
+Since 2005, Nicodemou has been an ambassador of the PixiFoto Foundation that raises funds for a Childhood Blindness Prevention program in Africa.
 She is also an ambassador for Save our Sons, a charity supporting Duchenne muscular dystrophy and the National Breast Cancer Foundation.
 She is also a supporter of the Starlight Children's Foundation and Make-A-Wish Foundation Australia.